Prallethrin: Mosquito repellent

-Prallethrin 1.6% w/w liquid vaporizer is a repellentinsecticide which is generally used for the control of mosquitoes in the household.
+Prallethrin 1.6% w/w liquid vaporizer is a repellent insecticide which is generally used for the control of mosquitoes in the household.
 It is marketed as a mosquito repellent by Godrej as "Quit Mozz" in India.

 The vaporizer contains Prallethrin in isoparaffin solvents.
 The liquid is drawn up through a porous clay carbon wick by capillary action then vaporized with a heater.

 Environmental effects

 The World Health Organization published in 2004 that "Prallethrin is of low mammalian toxicity, with no evidence of carcinogenicity" and "is very toxic to bees and fish but of low toxicity to birds."

 Prallethrin is a member of the pyrethroid class of insecticides.
 Pyrethroids have historically been classified into two groups, Type I and Type II, based upon chemical structure and neurotoxicological effect.
 Type I pyrethroids lack an alpha-cyano moiety and induce a syndrome in rats consisting of aggressive sparring, altered sensitivity to external stimuli, and fine tremor progressing to whole-body tremor and prostration.
 These Type I pyrethroid-specific behaviors are collectively described as the T-syndrome.
 Type II pyrethroids contain an alpha-cyano moiety and produce a syndrome in rats that includes pawing, burrowing, salivation, and coarse tremors leading to choreoathetosis.
 These Type II pyrethroid-specific behaviors are collectively described as the CS-syndrome Prallethrin is structurally similar to Type I pyrethroids.
 The adverse outcome pathway (AOP) shared by pyrethroids involves the ability to interact with voltage-gated sodium channels (VGSCs) in the central and peripheral nervous system, leading to changes in neuron firing, and ultimately neurotoxicity.